 HILTON TUCSON EL CONQUISTADOR UNDERGOES EXTENSIVE RENOVATIONS

-Hilton Tucson El Conquistador Golf & Tennis Resort, set on 500 acres at the base of the landmark Santa Catalina Mountains, has embarked on a multimillion-dollar renovation encompassing all areas of the property.
-All renovations are scheduled to be done by spring of 2017.
-In April 2015, renovations began on the resort’s 428 guest rooms, lobby interiors and lobby bar.
-Already completed, the redesigned main Desert Springs Oasis pool has new poolside cabanas, a larger pool deck with additional sunning areas and several outdoor fire pits for poolside mingling after dark.
-The most recent renovations are intended to provide guests with greater opportunities to experience the desert Southwest and will include new indoor/outdoor amenities, refreshed guestrooms, creative garden concepts, wildlife and nature viewing programs, and a formal adventure and activity program.
+Hilton Tucson El Conquistador Golf & Tennis Resort, set on 500 acres at the base of the Santa Catalina Mountains, completed a multimillion-dollar renovation encompassing all areas of the property in February 2017.
+Uniquely Southwestern experiences are at the heart of the renovations that include improved indoor/outdoor amenities guestrooms, gardens, and new wildlife and nature viewing programs.
+The redesigned main Desert Springs Oasis pool has new poolside cabanas, a larger pool deck with additional sunning areas and several outdoor fire pits for poolside mingling after dark.
+The renovations are intended to provide guests with greater opportunities to experience the desert Southwest, and include new indoor/outdoor amenities, refreshed guestrooms, creative garden concepts, wildlife and nature viewing programs, and a formal adventure and activity program.

 Old Pueblo Brew Tours recently opened in Tucson and offers a mobile artisan craft beer journey through some of the Old Pueblo's best breweries.
-The new tours currently are scheduled on Saturdays for 4-5 hours with 3-4 stops.
 Guests meet at a designated brewery and are shuttled by van during the tour.
 Brewery participants include the established Borderlands Brewing Co. and newbie Dillinger Brewing Co.
-The company's name is taken from Tucson's nickname: "pueblo" is Spanish for "town" or "village".
 Tours can be booked online.

 MiAn Sushi & Modern Asian Cuisine is an upscale Asian bistro and bar that has opened in downtown Tucson on the ground floor of the nine-story Tucson Electric Power headquarters, 88 E. Broadway, on the Sun Link Streetcar route.
 The nearly 5,000-square-foot restaurant is designed with a modern look and seats 160 diners inside and 120 on the patio.
 MiAn's owner/chef is Bin An, who grew up working in the restaurants of his father, legendary Tucson restaurateur Kwang C. An.
 The menu features a non-traditional array of sushi, Japanese noodles and Chinese fusion.

-The Funky Monk, the newest concept restaurant from Scottsdale-based Square One Concepts, has opened downtown at 350 E Congress St., adjacent to The Cadence student housing on the Sun Link Streetcar route, in the space most recently occupied by Wasted Grains and, before that, World of Beer.
+The Funky Monk, the newest concept restaurant from Scottsdale-based Square One Concepts, has opened downtown at 350 E Congress St., adjacent to The Cadence student housing on the Sun Link Streetcar route.
 The Funky Monk has a full-service bar and nightclub atmosphere.
-Patrons are invited to “snap on their shades and step into a psychedelic world.
-Chow down on delicious food, throw back some groovy cocktails, and get funky on the dance floor!”
+Patrons are invited to chow down on delicious food, throw back some groovy cocktails, and get funky on the dance floor!”

-WELCOME DINER, A PHOENIX FAVORITE, OPENS SECOND LOCATION IN TUCSON
+WELCOME DINER, A PHOENIX FAVORITE, OPENS LARGER VENUE IN TUCSON

 Welcome Diner Tucson opened in October 2016 in a renovated classic mid-century diner restored to its former glory just east of downtown.
-Welcome Diner has an exceptionally small place (as well as a chicken and donuts spot) in Phoenix, but this will be a bigger, more complete expression of their local-food-oriented comfort food mission.
+Welcome Diner has an exceptionally small place (as well as a chicken and donuts spot) in Phoenix, but this restaurant is a bigger, more complete expression of their local-food-oriented, comfort food mission.